ruggeri/ninety_nine_cats/notes/10-models.md

 To be clear: it doesn't otherwise matter what side of the relationship you put the `ManyToManyField`.

+Last random note: if you change `related_name`, Django will create a do-nothing migration.
+Any change to field attributes always has Django create a migration. smh.

 **Custom Through Tables**

 Sometimes a join table should have extra fields.
 Let's consider if